TristanSalles/CoastProc/src/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CoastProc - *Coastal Processes, Environments & Systems*
+Coastal Processes, Environments & Systems
 =============================================

 .. image:: https://readthedocs.org/projects/coastproc/badge/?version=latest